madsbuvi/MTY_CL/readme.md

 Supported architectures
 -----------------------
-Currently only GCN (Graphics Core Next), used in Souther Islands gpu's (AMD Radeon HD 77xx-79xx).
+Written primarily for GCN (Graphics Core Next), used in Souther Islands gpu's (AMD Radeon HD 77xx-79xx).
-It does work on the older VLIW architectures, (AMD/ATI Radeon HD pre-77xx), but fairly slowly (only about half the speed of MTY).
+It does work on the older VLIW architectures, (AMD/ATI Radeon HD pre-77xx), but fairly slowly (only about half the speed of MTY) last it was tested. version 0.40 is also achieving decent speeds for nvidia cards of the compute 3.5 architecture.

-However, i've also made a GUI wrapped for Chapuni's version that runs on all VLIW architectures: [mtycal](https://github.com/downloads/madsbuvi/MTY_CL/mtycal.rar).
+I've also made a GUI wrapped for Chapuni's version that runs on all VLIW architectures: [mtycal](https://github.com/downloads/madsbuvi/MTY_CL/mtycal.rar).
 The release of MTY that used VLIW AMD/ATI Architectures was unfortunately only released in closed source.
 But it was released on his sourceforge claiming GPL, so at least redistribution should be ok.